sa2kasov/landing-domain-for-sale/README.md

-# Domain for Sale Landing
+# Domain for Sale Landing Page

-This repository contains the source code and files for a simple landing page to promote the sale of a domain.
+Unveil your domain's potential with the perfect platform to showcase your domain's value and attract potential buyers.
+Elevate your sales strategy with this dynamic, Preact-powered landing page solution.
+Maximize your outreach and accelerate the process of selling your domain name.

 <div style="text-align:center">
   <img src="./public/cover.jpg" alt="Domain Landing Cover">